What are Offensive Tackles In American Football?

 To conclude, the ultimate bodyguards in American football are the OTs.
 This set of players are the ones who guard the quarterback against being sacked more quickly than a stack of pancakes.

-On the football pitch, they are the ones that safeguard the most important player and make room for the running back to manoeuvre.
+On the football pitch, they are the ones that defend the main player.

-Give a shout-out to the offensive tackles the next time you’re watching a game.
-They might not receive as much attention as other players, but they are nonetheless equally significant.
+Give a shout-out to the offensive tackles whenever you’re watching a game.
+They probably won’t get as much consideration as different players, yet they are in any case similarly significant.